Vonshad/Offensive_Sec/EN_writeups/linux/Mirai_HTB.md

 ![/dev/sdb content](https://i.imgur.com/mEeFELP.png)

-Not very user-friendly this file, isn't it?
+This file is not very user-friendly, isn't it?
 While we did find the flag, it definitely isn't the cleanest way of retrieving it.

-Using the `strings` command, we will get a cleaner output. `strings` will look through binary data in order to find human-readable text and will then output it.
+Using the `strings` command, we will get a cleaner output. `strings` will look through binary data in order to find human-readable text and will output it to the terminal.

 Let's run it: `strings /dev/sdb`